-The Executive Board is an elected group of active members in AIA who divided amongst the following positions: Chief Executive Officer(s), Chief Operations Officer(s), Chief Communications Officer(s), and Chief Technical Officer(s).
+The Executive Board is an elected group of active members in AIA who are divided amongst the following positions: Chief Executive Officers, Chief Operating Officers, Chief Communication Officers, and Chief Technical Officer.
 These positions are reset every first general meeting of the academic year (August), with nominated individuals elected for respective positions.

 Outside of the lab, I’m quite active in many of the outdoor activities Colorado has to offer – I’ve climbed 32/58 Fourteeners, I enjoy running marathons, backcountry skiing, cycling, climbing, and fishing.

 Lily Elizabeth Feldman (she/her) I am a Pharmacology PhD student inocuses on characterizing mechanisms of treatment resistance in human muscle-invasive bladder cancer (MIBC).
 Our lab specializes in cancer systems biology, where we integrate multi-omics bioinformatics with molecular biology to better understand chemoresistance in solid tumor cancers.
 Our goal is to use large, publicly available datasets to learn about treatment effectiveness in MIBC patients, then follow these leads into the lab where we work to develop therapeutic interventions to improve patient outcomes.

 I received my B.S. in Biochemistry from the University of New Mexico in 2020, where I completed a senior thesis on the effects of intermittent fasting on adipose tissue remodeling and fat loss.
 I also earned a minor in Chinese and learned how to culture cells in Mandarin.